 When artists make the shift to open vegan tattoo shops or start working with vegan tattoo ink, they can be opening themselves up to the possibility of new risks as well.
-Give yourself peace of mind by investing in a quality tattoo and body piercing insurance policy that will protect against liability claims.
+Tattoo lawsuits can be expensive mistakes if your business is not properly protected.
+Give yourself peace of mind by investing in a quality tattoo studio insurance policy that will protect against liability claims.

 A vegan tattoo involves much more than a special type of vegan tattoo ink.
 Keep these key factors in mind as you make the switch.

-Want to learn more about the benefits of comprehensive insurance coverage for your tattoo shop?
+Want to learn more about the benefits of cosmetic tattoo insurance coverage for your tattoo shop?
 Call 877-959-1197 or contact Marine Agency Insurance online today to get a quote.